simonou99/multi_table_gan/README.md

 The [`main_metrics.ipynb`](https://github.com/simonou99/multi_table_gan/blob/main/main_metrics.ipynb) notebook presents the metric results.

-However, [`main_benchmark.ipynb`](https://github.com/simonou99/multi_table_gan/blob/main/main_benchmark.ipynb) notebook was scrapped, as the benchmark-against HMA model from SDV took over 1.5 hours but still showed no progress, in which the training process of HMA was stopped.
+[`main_benchmark.ipynb`](https://github.com/simonou99/multi_table_gan/blob/main/main_benchmark.ipynb) notebook was scrapped.
+Originally, the protype is to be benchmarked with the HMA model from SDV.
+However, HMA took over 1.5 hours but still showed no progress, in which the training process was stopped.

-The `bm_#DataName.ipynb` presents the implementation of the same prototype on collections from SDV, as well as the benchmark results.
+The `bm_#DataName.ipynb` and `bm_#DataName_benchmark.ipynb` present the implementation of the prototype on data collections from SDV and the benchmark metrics results, in which both the prototype and HMA were able to run.